Who’s it for?

 This 1 day course looks at 2 different topics, cordage and containers.

-- You will learn how to collect and prepare various plants and trees that can be used to make cordage, such as nettles, brambles, lime bast and the inner bark of sweet chestnut.
+- You will collect and prepare various plants and trees that can be used to make cordage, such as nettles, brambles, lime bast and the inner bark of sweet chestnut.

 - With the materials prepared, we’ll show you how to make a simple 2 ply cord and then,